 - To provide you with a movable source of plentiful overhead light for working around the home exterior or for playing games on the lawn

 - To provide safety and security lighting for guest who visit or lighting to discourage potential intruders

-- In many cases, by proper outdoor light planning, you can often make the same lighting fixtures serve more than one purpose.
+- In many cases, by proper outdoor plant lights planning, you can often make the same lightfixtures serve more than one purpose.

-A wisely located spotlight or floodlight, for example, will not only light up an attractive large shrub but can also spill enough additional side light for safe walking along a nearby garden path.
+A wisely located spotlight or flood lights, for example, will not only light up an attractive large shrub but can also spill enough additional side light intensity for safe walking along a nearby garden path.

 Planning On Paper For Lighting The Outdoor Garden Areas

 The first step in planning your outdoor exterior lighting is to make a simple scale drawing of your home grounds and landscape.
 This is best drawn on graph paper, allowing each square to represent 2 or 3 feet, depending on the relative size of your graph paper.